 Create Multiple Sources of Income

-You should also learn to distinguish between active and passive sources of income.
-Active income is money that you work for by ’selling’ your time.
-Passive income is money that comes to you from your assets even when you stop working.
+Also, try to have multiple sources of passive income.
+Active income is money that you work for by ‘selling’ your time.
+Passive income is money that comes to you even when you stop working.
+We earn passive income by building assets that can generate income even after we stop working at it.

 1. Part-time work

-While this form of income is active and I wouldn’t recommend it for the long run, it is attractive in the short run because it pays at once.
-When you want some instant cash, there are few options, legal ones at least, that beat part-time work.
+Part-time work is attractive in the short run because it pays at once.
+When you want some fast cash, there are few options that beat part-time work.

-Ideally you should choose part-time work that builds skills in areas that are useful for your full-time job.
+Try to choose part-time work that builds skills in areas that are useful for your full-time job.
 Or that will look good on your resume should you decide to switch jobs or careers in future.
-You could also work in an area that you’re interested to start a business in, to learn about the industry first-hand before you strike out on your hand.
-Essentially, don’t just work for money that does not last.
-Work to build an asset – yourself – for the future.
+You could also work in an area that you’re interested to start a business in, to learn about the industry first-hand before you strike out on your own.

 2. Part-time business

-This is better than part-time work in the long run because you are working to build an asset for yourself.
-While it starts out as an active form of income, it has the potential to become passive over time, once your business is up and can run with minimal effort on your part.
+This is better than part-time work in the long run because you are building an asset for yourself.
+While it starts out as an active form of income, it has the potential to become passive over time.
 Or you may eventually choose to quit your job to run your business full time.
-Of course there is no guarantee that your business will take off, which is why this option has both the highest risk and the highest potential return.
+There is no guarantee that your business will take off, which is why this option has both the highest risk and the highest potential return.

 This is the most accessible form of passive income for most people.
-There are affordable online trading options and a plethora of stocks, funds and indices.
-The upfront capital required can be large or small depending on the financial instrument you choose.
-Bear in mind that while you will usually make money over a long enough timeframe, the market can be brutal in the short run and you must be able to stomach paper losses in the meantime.
+Choose stocks that pay high dividends.
+Bear in mind that while you will usually make money over a long enough timeframe, the market can be brutal in the short run.
+You must be able to stomach paper losses in the meantime.

 Make sure that after the mortage, taxes, maintenance and other expenses are taken into your account, your net cashflow from the property is positive.
 If not, walk away from the deal.
 After all, you’re trying to create a source of income here, not an expense.